rcali21/Vituity_project/README.md

 ### Running the notebooks:
 The notebooks can be run by installing Jupyter Notebooks or Jupyter Lab and the ipynb kernel on your system.
 For brevity, I will assume you know how to do this or I will walk through it with you myself.

+## Re-running the scripts:
+To re-run the scripts, simply run the following from the top-level directory before you begin a subsequent run:

+`rm -rf Archive/`

+Then you may start from the beginning.